skyfielders/python-skyfield/skyfield/documentation/coordinates.rst

       -18deg 08' 37.0" declination
       2.47983 au distance

-These are the most popular coordinates to use with astrometric positions.

-But what if instead of using the ICRS you want to pay attention to precession, and get coordinates measured against the Earth’s true equator and equinox?
-In that case,
+Note that ``.xyz`` is a :class:`~skyfield.units.Distance` object and supports not only ``.au`` but also several other units of measure.

-retrieving spherical coordinates is easy: simply provide a date to :meth:`~skyfield.positionlib.ICRF.radec()` and it will return a right ascension and declination relative to the Earth’s equator and equinox as of that date.
+If instead of using the permanent ICRS you want to measure coordinates against the Earth’s axes as they precess, then retrieving spherical coordinates is easy: simply provide a date to :meth:`~skyfield.positionlib.ICRF.radec()` and it will return a right ascension and declination relative to the Earth’s equator and equinox as of that date.